What is Cruise Insurance?

 • Pre-Existing Conditions: Does not provide any coverage if you experience a flare up of a pre-existing medical condition during your trip.

-Princess Cruise Insurance Comparison
+Princess Cruise Insurance Review

-With that said, even Princess Cruises’ Platinum policy lacks in the following areas:
+Although this plan is great for cancellations, even Princess Cruises’ Platinum policy lacks in the following areas:

 • Trip Cancellation: Only covers a customer's cruise expenses, and does not provide any protection for airfare or other non-refundable trip costs like rental cars, hotel stays, or prepaid excursions.